Raijeee/SleepSync/README.md

 ```
 This is a function, similarly to query user, matches the credentials with the inputted "password" with the databases list of hashed "passwords".
 This function will return the password when it's entered correctly or nothing when inputted with the wrong one.

+Finding and matching the password also required python to talk to the SQL database.
+Again, with a good amount of knoweldge with SQL, I didn't have much trouble understanding and coding this.
+Decrypting the passwords from the database was a challenge though, which I will explain later on.

 ### Create New User into Database:
 ```.py
 def create_new_user(self, email, username, password):